Skip to content

 Never over-allocate to a single platform

 Diversify across 2-3 platforms and never lend more than you can afford to lose.
-Keep the bulk of your holdings in self-custody (hardware wallet) and only allocate a portion to lending.
-This limits your exposure if any single platform has issues.
+Keep the bulk of your holdings in self-custody — see our hardware wallet guide.
+Only allocate a portion to lending to limit your exposure if any single platform has issues.

 Frequently Asked Questions